joshwardell/CANserver/README.md

 ## CANserver
-Arduino/PlatformIO software for CANserver board and microDisplay
+Software for CANserver board and microDisplay

 A powerful little CANbus-to-WiFi board